 Syllabus of Basic Education

 The Study Kit contains required readings not owned by the CAS but for which the CAS has been granted permission to include in the Study Kit.
-Study kits for the Spring with be available in December and Study kits for Fall will be available in April.
+Study Kits will be available in mid-December for the following April/May examinations and by mid-June for the following October/November examinations.
 Study Kits may be purchased from the CAS Online Store; there are NO RETURNS and NO REFUNDS.

 Online Courses 1/CA1 and 2/CA2

 All required educational content for Online Courses 1/CA1 and 2/CA2 is provided in the online courses themselves.

 Sample examination questions for Exams 1, 2, 3F, and 4 may be available from the sponsoring organizations.

 In general, the CAS does not provide sample examination questions for the examinations that it administers.
 Instead, it provides copies of previously administered exams.
 In referring to previously administered exams, candidates should keep in mind that the questions were based on the learning objectives in effect for that particular examination and may not reflect the current learning objectives.
 Candidates may also expect future examinations to vary somewhat as to the proportions of question styles and subjects.
 New forms of questions may appear from time to time, and the total number of questions may vary from one exam sitting to the next.